mk-duong/data-porfolio/README.md

 **Description:** The dataset includes development statuses for a variety of software packages and the task assignment for each memeber.
 This is one of the visualization projects I did when working the current company and has been granted permission to share it publicly.

 **Techstack:**
-- Data transformation: SQL
-  - Joins, Aggregate Functions, CASE statements
+- Data transformation: SQL (Joins, Aggregate Functions, CTEs, Windows Functions, CASE statements)
-  - CTEs, Windows Functions
-  - Converting data types

 - Data visualization: Power BI
-  - Power Query: Star-schema data modelling
+  - Power Query: Data modelling
   - DAX: Create measures and custom dimensions